Irvington, Virginia

 Irvington is a town on the Rappahannock River in Lancaster County, Virginia, United States.
-The population was 432 at the 2010 census.
+The population was 474 at the 2020 census.
 Located on a peninsula known as the Northern Neck, it has been designated a historic district.

 History

 From 1871 until 1893, the town was called "Carter's Creek Wharf" or simply "Carter's Creek", since steamboats docked at the relatively deep water confluence of a tributary that had much earlier been called "Cossotomen Creek" and later "Carter's Creek" after early settler John Carter, Sr., the father of the powerful colonial era politician King Carter, who was the Virginia agent for the Northern Neck Proprietary.
 The town formally adopted the name "Irvington" to honor Baltimore native Captain Levin Irvington following a 1891 referendum, since mail had been often confused between this town and that of Center Cross in relatively nearby Essex County.

 The original Chesapeake Academy, 1889–1907, was located in Irvington.
-One of its graduates, Claybrook Cottingham, was later its assistant principal and subsequently in his long academic career the president of both Louisiana College in Pineville and Louisiana Tech University in Ruston.